Odeneho-Calculus/kalai-agent/LOCAL_DEVELOPMENT.md

-# KalAI Agent Local Development Guide
+# Kalai Agent Local Development Guide

-This guide provides detailed instructions for setting up, running, and testing the KalAI Agent VS Code extension locally before publishing to the marketplace.
+This guide provides detailed instructions for setting up, running, and testing the Kalai Agent VS Code extension locally before publishing to the marketplace.

 ## Prerequisites